Azure-Samples/azure-search-multiple-regions/README.md

 Azure function apps provide the search client and send open query requests (`search=*`) every 15 minutes.
 Traffic Manager pings each app for proof of viability.
 If a search service goes down, the function app fails to respond, and Traffic Manager redirects requests to the other funtion app.

-If you want redirection at the search service level, you'll need some thin service or mechanism that sits between Cognitive Search and Traffic Manager.
+If you want redirection at the search service level, you'll need some thin service or mechanism that sits between AI Search and Traffic Manager.

 ![Traffic Manager Architecture](./media/TrafficManagerArchitecture.png)